Linaria vulgaris: Cultivation and uses

 While most commonly found as a wildflower, toadflax is sometimes cultivated for cut flowers, which are long-lasting in a vase.
 Like the related snapdragons (Antirrhinum), they are often grown in children's gardens for the "snapping" flowers which can be made to "talk" by squeezing them at the base of the corolla.

 The plant requires ample drainage, but is otherwise adaptable to a variety of conditions.
-It has escaped from cultivation in North America where it is now naturalised in many U.S. states and Canadian provinces, common on roadsides and in poor soils,.
+It has escaped from cultivation in North America where it is now naturalised in many U.S. states and Canadian provinces, common on roadsides and in poor soils.

 Traditional medicine

+Despite its reputation as a weed, this plant has been used in folk medicine for a variety of ailments.
+A tea made from the leaves was taken as a laxative and strong diuretic as well as for jaundice, dropsy, and enteritis with drowsiness.
+For skin diseases and piles, either a leaf tea or an ointment made from the flowers was used.
+In addition, a tea made in milk instead of water has been used as an insecticide.
+Some evidence may support its diuretic and fever-reducing properties.

 The species has a long history of use in traditional medicine; information is available in Barker (2001).

 Other names

+Linaria acutiloba Fisch. ex Rchb. is a synonym.

 Because this plant grows as a weed, it has acquired a large number of local colloquial names, including brideweed, bridewort, butter and eggs (but see Lotus corniculatus), butter haycocks, bread and butter, bunny haycocks, bunny mouths, calf's snout, Continental weed, dead men's bones, devil's flax, devil's flower, doggies, dragon bushes, eggs and bacon (but see Lotus corniculatus), eggs and butter, false flax, flaxweed, fluellen (but see Kickxia), gallweed, gallwort, impudent lawyer, Jacob's ladder (but see Polemonium), lion's mouth, monkey flower (but see Mimulus), North American ramsted, rabbit flower, rancid, ransted, snapdragon (but see Antirrhinum), wild flax, wild snapdragon, wild tobacco (but see Nicotiana), yellow rod, and yellow toadflax.